lybned/STAT-429-Group-Project/README.md

 ## Final Model (Model 2)

-We decide to pick model 2 as the final model because it does NOT have collinearity issues and it performance on the testing dataset are very good.
-It also the simplest model out of all the models we have.
+We decided to pick model 2 as the final model because it does NOT have collinearity issues, and its performance on the testing dataset is very good.
+It is also the simplest model out of all the models we have.

 ## Anova Test with Model 1 and 2